Insurance DTAs: Valuation Allowances and Admissibility

 Frequently Asked Questions about Valuation Allowances, Admissibility, and Deferred Tax Assets

-What is a valuation allowance for deferred tax assets?
+What is a deferred tax asset (DTA)?

 For additional guidance, please contact the Larson Insurance Team.